010 Coding Collective

 The danger of AI isn’t that it makes mistakes.
 The danger is that you stop checking, and no longer know where to look.

-AI output always looks convincing: beautiful sentences, logical structure, confident tone—even when it’s completely wrong.
+AI output always looks convincing.
+Beautiful sentences, logical structure, confident tone, even when it’s completely wrong.
 And the more often it’s right, the faster we stop verifying.
 That’s the real risk.

 It starts innocently.
-You get a new AI tool.
-You’re critical.
-You check everything.
+You get a new AI tool, you’re critical, you check everything.

 1

-Week 1: Check Everything
+Week 1: check everything

 2

-Month 1: Spot Checks
+Month 1: spot checks

 3

-Month 3: Only When in Doubt
+Month 3: only when in doubt

 4

-Month 6: Blind Acceptance
+Month 6: blind acceptance

-This isn’t weakness.
-This is how people work.
-We’re optimized for efficiency.
-When something keeps going well, we stop checking.
-That’s normal.
+This isn’t weakness, it’s how people work.
+We’re optimized for efficiency: when something keeps going well, we stop checking.
+But with AI that’s dangerous, especially if you no longer know where AI typically fails.

 1

-AI is Always Confident
+AI is always confident

-A human sometimes doubts out loud.
-AI doesn't.
-Every output is presented with the same conviction, whether it's right or wrong.
-And AI is trained to please you, not to be correct.
+A human sometimes doubts out loud; AI doesn't.
+Every output is presented with the same conviction, whether it's right or wrong, and AI is trained to please you, not to be correct.

 2

-Errors are Hidden
+Errors are invisible

 3